If you live in Ohio, you may have noticed the occasional ant creeping around your house or garden.

 The yellow meadow ant feeds on the root aphid honeydew it produces in its nests for breeding.
 The aphids themselves may occasionally be consumed in the winter.

-The species rarely go hunting outside the nest due to their feeding habits.
-Their lack of coloration and smaller eyes compared to similar species like the black yard ant are indications that they reside underground.
+Due to their feeding habits, the species rarely goes hunting outside the nest.
+Their lack of coloration and smaller eyes than similar species like the black yard ant indicate that they reside underground.

 Being a cautious species, they frequently only seal their tunnels to ward off intruders.